Windows 10 to Windows 11 Upgrade: Step‑by‑Step Tutorial

 If you prefer to follow along visually, this video walks you through the full upgrade process from Windows 10 to Windows 11, covering both supported and unsupported PCs.

-Why you should upgrade to Windows 11
+Why you should upgrade to Windows 11 25H2

-Windows 11 is more than just a fresh coat of paint.
+Windows 11 25H2 is more than just a fresh coat of paint.
 It brings a cleaner interface, better performance, and stronger security features that help keep your PC safe.

 You also get new tools like Snap Layouts for organising your workspace, built‑in Microsoft Teams chat, and improved gaming features such as Auto HDR and DirectStorage.